 What Are Ice Dams?

-Created by melting snow running down from the roof, ice dams form at the cold eaves of the house and jut down like frozen stalactites.
-This barrier of ice prevents melting snow from getting the proper drainage that it needs, causing water to back up and leak through the shingles, down into the home.
+Created by melting snow running down from the roof and refreezing as the temperature drops, ice dams form at the cold eaves of the house and jut down like frozen stalactites.
+This barrier of ice prevents melting snow from getting the proper drainage that it needs, eventually causing water to back up and possibly leak through the shingles, down into the home.

 What Causes Ice Dams?

 According to EnergyStar, ice dams needs three things to form:

 - Heat from a building.

 - Cold air to refreeze the melted snow into solid ice.

 “In New England, ice dams tend to form in more northern exposed parts of the roof because of the limited sun that they get,” said Raymond Eng, vice president of insurance sales for AAA Northeast.

 As water continues to melt and refreeze, it can cause the dam to get bigger and bigger.
 “What happens over time is that the forming ice tends to clog any gutters and subsequent melting and freezing cycles will start to form these huge icicles hanging off of the roof’s edges,” Eng said.

 National data collected between 2014 and 2018 lists water damage and freezing among the most common homeowners insurance claims, according to the Insurance Information Institute.